sitebay/docs/CONTRIBUTING.md

         set PATH=%PATH%;C:\Hugo\bin

-## Fork and Clone the Site Bay Library
+## Fork and Clone the SiteBay Library

 All of our guides are stored in the [github.com/sitebay/docs](https://github.com/sitebay/docs) repository.
 You will need to fork this repository and clone your fork to your local computer.